carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 questions:
 - "How do I get data into Nextflow?"
 - "How do I handle different types of input, e.g. files and parameters?"
-- "How do I create a Nextflow Channel?"
+- "How do I create a Nextflow channel?"
 - "How can I use pattern matching to select input files?"
 - "How do I change the way inputs are handled?"
 objectives:
-- "Understand how Nextflow manages data using Channels."
+- "Understand how Nextflow manages data using channels."
-- "Understand why channels are useful."
-- "Understand the different types of Nextflow Channels."
+- "Understand the different types of Nextflow channels."
-- "Create a value and queue channel using Channel factory methods."
+- "Create a value and queue channel using channel factory methods."
 - "Select files as input based on a glob pattern."
-- "Edit Channel factory arguments to alter how data is read in."
+- "Edit channel factory arguments to alter how data is read in."
 keypoints:
 - "Channels must be used to import data into Nextflow."
-- "Nextflow has two different kinds of channels, queue channels and value channels."
+- "Nextflow has two different kinds of channels: queue channels and value channels."
 - "Data in value channels can be used multiple times in workflow."
 - "Data in queue channels are consumed when they are used by a process or an operator."
-- "Channel factory methods, such as `Channel.of`, are used to create Channels."
+- "Channel factory methods, such as `Channel.of`, are used to create channels."
 - "Channel factory methods have optional parameters e.g., `checkIfExists`, that can be used to alter the creation and behaviour of a channel."
 ---

 # Channels

 Earlier we learnt that channels are the way in which Nextflow sends data around a workflow.
 Channels connect processes via their inputs and outputs.
 Channels can store multiple items, such as files (e.g., fastq files) or values.
-The number of items a channel stores determines how many times a process runs.
+The number of items a channel stores determines how many times a process with that channel as an input will run.

 ## Why use Channels?

-Channels let Nextflow handle file management, allowing complex tasks to be split up, run in parallel, and reduces 'admin' required to get the right inputs to the right parts of the pipeline.
+Channels are how Nextflow handles file management, allowing complex tasks to be split up, run in parallel, and reduces 'admin' required to get the right inputs to the right parts of the pipeline.

 ![Channel files](../fig/channel-files.png)

-Channels are asynchronous, which means that output data from a set of processes will not necessarily be output in the same order as they went in.
+Channels are asynchronous, which means that outputs from a set of processes will not necessarily be produced in the same order as the corresponding inputs went in.
-However, the first element into a queue is the first out of the queue (First in- First out).
+However, the first element into a channel queue is the first out of the queue (First in - First out).
 This allows processes to run as soon as they receive input from a channel.
 Channels only send data in one direction, from a producer (a process/operator), to a consumer (another process/operator).

 ## Channel types